Cover bild

 Bernd pauses.
 “Maybe the AI isn’t so bad.”

-3. Add a Schedule Trigger hinzu:
+3. Add a Schedule Trigger:

 • Trigger Interval: Hours